 All regenerative medicine strategies depend upon harnessing, stimulating or guiding endogenous developmental or repair processes.
 Accordingly, stem cell research plays a central role in regenerative medicine, which also spans the disciplines of tissue engineering, developmental cell biology, cellular therapeutics, gene therapy, biomaterials (scaffolds and matrices), chemical biology and nanotechnology.
 Promoting stem cell research, regenerative medicine and advanced therapeutics more broadly is a priority for us and for the UK government.

-Regenerative medicine projects will be suitable for a number of different funding mechanisms, depending on their stage along the pathway from basic biomedical research to translational impact.
+Regenerative medicine remains an MRC priority and we are committed to supporting research in this area, towards improving human health.
+Projects will be suitable for a number of different funding mechanisms, depending on their stage along the pathway from basic biomedical research to translation.

-Advanced therapeutics (including cell/gene therapy, regenerative medicine and innovative medicines) is one of three MRC-wide opportunity areas that apply to all boards and panels to help prioritise applications for funding.
+Advanced therapeutics (including cell/gene therapy, regenerative medicine and innovative medicines) is one of three MRC-wide opportunity areas that apply to all boards and panels, used to help prioritise applications for funding.